Welcome to the Official Website for NJIT ACM

 - Section 3.
 The chapter acknowledges that it is responsible for the behavior of members and guests at any of its functions.

 - Section 4.
 Hazing in any form is not allowed by this organization or its individual members.

 Article IX.
 Amendments and Procedure

 - Section 1.
-Proposed amendments to this constitution shall be distributed to all current officers and members.
+Proposed amendments to this constitution shall be distributed to all current officers and members in a timely manner.

 - Section 2.
-An amendment to this constitution shall be officially approved once unanimously agreed upon by all current officers, having received a favorable 2/3 vote from a quorum, and approved by the NJIT Student Senate.
+An amendment to this constitution shall be officially approved once unanimously agreed upon by all current officers, having received a favorable 2/3 vote from a quorum.

 - Section 3.
 Robert's Rules of Order Revised shall be the final authority on any points not covered in the National ACM Constitution or in this Constitution.